crystal-lang-tools/vscode-crystal-lang/README.md

 ## 4. Messages

-Sometimes in some projects, `crystal tool` turns heavy, in this case you can check error and info messages.
+Sometimes in some projects, this extension can fail, in that case you can check error and info messages.

 Errors and info messages are shown in developer tools:

 - `ERROR: spawn`: when crystal program not exist in path or `mainFile` is wrong.
 - `ERROR: JSON parse`: when crystal output is different of JSON.
-- `INFO: crystal is taking a moment to check`: processesLimit has been reached.
+- `INFO: crystal is taking a moment to check`: processes limit has been reached.

 A warning message is shown when crystal compiler isn't found.